lippertto/janus-trainer/README.md

 - Current IBAN is used in payments, not the one that was used for the actual payment.
 This should be fixed, e.g., by using historized ibans.
-- Something in the console logs for enter user?

 ## Features